mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/networking/tips-tricks/changed-node-ip/index.md

 ## On-Premises

 In on-premises deployments you will need to update the `inventory.yaml` manually.
-Please refer to the [on-premises documentation][on-premises].
+Refer to the [on-premises documentation][on-premises].

 [on-premises]: ../../../install/install-onprem#specifying-ip-addresses-and-host-names